WatChPhoto/FeatureReco/README.md

 # Feature finding code

 Still needs lots of work.
-So far it reads in an input file and applies a Gaussian blur, and bilateral filter.
-Outputs two images: one with with the Gaussian blur, the other with bilateral filter.
+So far it reads in an input file and applies a Gaussian blur, bilateral filter, and Sobel transform.
+Outputs three images: one with with the Gaussian blur, one with bilateral filter, and third with bilateral filter follwed by Sobel.

-./FindBoltLocations /bigdisk/jamieson/TOW-Feb2020/BarrelSurveyFar/B0170163.JPG [output-file]
+./FindBoltLocations /bigdisk/jamieson/TOW-Feb2020/BarrelSurveyFar/B0170163.JPG

-Output file names are gausblur<input-file-name> and bifilter<input-file-name>
+Output file names are gausblur[input-file-name] and bifilter[input-file-name]

 To do list:
 * make a config file to read in parameters of bluring, and which filtering to apply
-* add code to find features (Sobel, Canny, Prewitt??)
+* add code to find features (Canny, Prewitt??)
 * think about how to find the bolts.